by Tom Bosschaert

 15-025 - SiD Session 2 - Presentation - Group listens.jpg

-SiD's 5-day process incorporates research, ESLA and intense brainstorming sessions to explore systemic links, develop new mapping and come up with innovative and sustainable solutions.
+SiD's 5-day cocreation incorporates research, ESLA and intense brainstorming sessions to explore systemic links, develop new mapping and come up with innovative and sustainable solutions.

 SiD has resulted in many new and innovative solutions that have proven superior to other outcomes developed with more traditional systems and sustainably-driven thinking.
 SiD is so impactful because it provides a process that allows users to see past any preconceptions or biases and objectively look at the real world.